 Who do we share information with?

-Your information will only be shared internally with Outdoor Education Service staff, unless in an emergency when we are required to share personal data with the emergency services.
+Your information will only be shared internally with Derbyshire County Council staff, unless in an emergency when we are required to share personal data with the emergency services.

 In other circumstances personal information will only be shared if legal requirement enforces sharing of data such as a police investigation or a negligence claim.